AlchemicRaker/alchemy65/README.md

 **Alchemy65** works with the **.dbg** file generated cc65 / ca65 compilers.
 Remember to export your c symbols (Add the `-s` flag to **cc65**) if you want a better debugging experience in c source code.

-**Alchemy65** currently only supports debugging through mesen-x, using a special lua script that allows **Alchemy65** to inspect and control the emulator.
+**Alchemy65** currently only supports debugging through Mesen-X 1.0.0+, using a special lua script that allows **Alchemy65** to inspect and control the emulator.
 Support for other emulators is _possible_ if the necessary integration points are exposed (pause/resume, breakpoints, single-step execution, PC location in both CPU and PRG address space, memory inspection, and so on).

 Use "Add Configuration" to add sample **Alchemy65** Launch and Attach configurations to your **launch.json** file.